 Our bylaws are available online via this link.

-From its origination, the GCC has sponsored five "Gulf Coast Council Expos/Fly Fairs".
-These shows have been some of the largest, fly fishing events in the South.
+From its origination, the GCC has sponsored five (5) "Gulf Coast Council Expos/Fly Fairs".
+These shows have been some of the largest and best fly fishing events in the South.
 Also known to many as "conclaves", these weekend events served as both fundraisers for our council and an educational vehicles for members and the public.
 GCC events offer programs, exhibitors, workshops, tying demos, great food, great fishing and much more.

-Since its re-formation into a smaller geographic area in November, 2012, the Council is currently planning a Fly Fair in the coming months in Historic Ocean Springs, Mississppi to bring members, other flyfishers and future flyfishers together.
+Since its re-formation into a smaller geographic area in November, 2012, the Council is currently planning a Fly Fair in the coming months in coastal Mississppi to bring members, other flyfishers and future flyfishers together.

 The GCC also promotes events and activities of our member clubs.
 Click on our Calendar page to find out what's happening when around the Council and surrounding regions.